-2.1 How the pest species were decided
+1.8 How the pest species are decided

-A cost-benefit analysis (CBA) was undertaken for all new species proposed for the strategy.
+A cost-benefit analysis (CBA) is undertaken for all species proposed for the strategy.
 This process decides what control, if any, is to be undertaken and what level of management is needed for the species.
 The CBA works in conjunction with the infestation curve, which designates the different management policies.
 The infestation curve has been updated in the five year review strategy.